 It is also important to note that plagiarism and cheating of any kind are prohibited in the context of normal course assignments, team projects, papers, or quizzes.
 U.S. universities observe strict anti-plagiarism policies, which prohibit the copying of other people’s work, peeking at other students’ test papers during exams, and incorrectly citing references in compositions.

-If plagiarism and cheating are discovered at a U.S. university, it is a serious infraction.
+If a university discovers plagiarism or cheating, it is a serious infraction.
 Repeat offenders are likely to be suspended or dismissed.
 Students must complete their work on their own.
 Students who do not understand the requirements regarding plagiarism and cheating should check the school’s official website or consult their academic advisor.